Estinox/estinox.github.io/_posts/2016-11-13-Variadic-Signals.md

 ---
 ![png]({{ site.url }}/assets/20161113_variadic_signals/smoke_signal.jpg)

 Probably should've posted this before the [previous]({{ site.url }}/2016/10/29/Meta-Rotate-Cpp/) Variadic TMP write-up.
 Anyhow, a variadic template is a new feature in C++11 that made the old va_args completely obsolete (woot!).
-The new variadic inherits the "..." (ellipses) operator, which expands a pack of zero or more types or value arguments passed into it.
+The new variadic inherits the "..." (ellipses) operator, which expands a pack of zero or more types or value arguments.

 <!--more-->